Revenue-Based Financing - How Does it Work? - Fleximize

 3. Repayments in sync with cash flow

 Your monthly repayments are directly linked to the performance of your business.
-They move up and down with your revenues, making your financing a variable cost rather than a fixed cost to your firm.
+They move up and down with your revenues.
+Your finance is therefore a variable cost rather than a fixed cost to your firm.

-If your sales temporarily slow down, so do your repayments, making it a good option for businesses that experience fluctuating sales, such as hotels and restaurants located in seasonal destinations.
+If your sales temporarily slow down, so do your repayments.
+This is a good option if you experience fluctuating sales, such as hotels and restaurants.

 4. Potential for short repayment periods

-Likewise if your sales grow quicker than expected, your monthly payments will be higher and you’ll end up repaying your revenue advance quicker.
+If your sales grow quicker than expected, your monthly payments will be higher.
+Thus, you’ll end up repaying your revenue advance quicker.

 5. No need to provide collateral

-Certain finance products like secured business loans require corporate or personal assets to be put forward as collateral to reduce the risk to the lender.
+Certain finance products ask for assets as collateral to reduce the risk to the lender.

-Revenue based loans are unsecured and do not require the same type of guarantee, so there’s no need to worry about risking valuable assets.
+Revenue-based loans are unsecured and may not need the same type of guarantee.
+So, there’s no need to worry about risking valuable assets.

 1. Assesses historical revenue